kkkrist/coronastats/README.md

 The crawler is based on [Node.js](https://github.com/nodejs/node).
 It's expected to be perdiodically run by a systemd timer or cron job and consists of an individual module per region.
 The modules usually use [jsdom](https://github.com/jsdom/jsdom) to parse websites or just fetch data from APIs via the `http` module.

-Each crawler module is expected to return an array of objects which should contain data for a single day of a region.
+Each crawler module is expected to return a promise resolving with an array of objects.
+These objects should each contain data for a single day of a region.
 Here's an example for such an object:

 ```json
 [